 Do you toss out your orchid plants after they stop blooming indoors?
-In this post you’ll learn how to grow orchids on trees, and it’s not that difficult to do.
 Don’t throw those tired orchids out!
+In this post, you’ll learn how to grow orchids on trees in an easy way.

 Orchids in pots seem to be in every garden center during the spring months and they add a pop of tropical color to your home!
 Once the blooms have fallen, are you tempted to toss?
 The orchid plants are still living and can re-bloom, but in my experience it’s best done outside.
 You don’t need to live in the tropics, but with the right spot and care you CAN INDEED have your orchids bloom again year after year!

-Welcome to my garden, or a small part of it actually.
+Welcome to my garden, or a small part of it, actually.
 Our orchid garden is in full bloom at the moment, as it indeed is in the spring.
 Besides, this portion of our garden is filled with birds that are singing and nesting!
 A veritable paradise indeed and since we have built our entire garden from scratch it’s something to be proud of!
-See how it looked after a devastating hurricane HERE.

 Grow Orchids On Trees With These Easy Tips

 Orchids are epiphytes, which means that they grow on other plants.
 You’ll often find them in trees in their native tropical environs such as rainforests.
 The orchids that we have had seem to do best in the warm humid air.
 The surrounding garden can provide all the plant’s necessary water and nutrients.
 Nevertheless, orchids are not just for tropical climates and there are more than 200 orchid species native to North America.
 You should be able to grow orchids on trees in zones 5 through 9.

 It’s important to note though that they likely will not survive once temperatures grow cooler than 50 degrees.
 Enjoy them during the spring and summer months and cover them when the weather turns cool, especially around December and January.